 What We Treat

-- Lumbar and cervical disc herniation
+- Lumbar and cervical disc herniation.

-- Spinal stenosis
+- Spinal stenosis.

-- Age-related wear and tear on spinal discs (called cervical spondylosis)
+- Age-related wear and tear on spinal discs (called cervical spondylosis).

-- Bones in the spine that slip out of place onto the vertebra below (called spondylolisthesis)
+- Bones in the spine that slip out of place onto the vertebra below (called spondylolisthesis).

-- Disc degeneration
+- Disc degeneration.

-- Certain cases of scoliosis, an abnormal sideways curvature of the spine
+- Certain cases of scoliosis, an abnormal sideways curvature of the spine.

-- Some less severe types of deformities
+- Some less severe types of abnormalities.

 What to Expect